marcoverpas/Italy-SFC-Model/README.md

 Since we are conducting an in-sample simulation, we use a static prediction approach.
 This means that historical values for the lagged endogenous variables are utilised in the solutions of subsequent periods.

+*Note*: A dynamic prediction can also be performed.
+All it takes is to replace `STATIC` with `DYNAMIC` (or `FORECAST`) in the code chunk above.
+However, the presence of several structural breaks in the period considered (e.g., the launch of the euro, three financial crises, and the Covid-19 crisis) is likely to worsen the model fit even beyond its shortcomings.
+In principle, this problem can be addressed by exogenising a behavioral variable reflecting the shocks (e.g., real investment) or using dummy variables.
+Here, we chose the simplest solution, which is to perform a static simulation.

-We can now plot the observed series against the simulated one for each variable.
+Having clarified this, we can now plot the observed series against the simulated one for each variable.

 ```R
 #Define layout